bnfxb/xverse-autoapprove/README.md

 # Xverse-Autoapprove
 Xverse Wallet with built-in autoapprove feature.

+# Changes
+- Autoapprove feature

+- Removed filter pass (you can use whatever password you want for your wallet)

+- Removed AutoLock

 # How-to-use?
 Go to your extensions -> developer mode -> load unpacked -> select unarchived folder.
+Enjoy.

 # Donate
 Doing these things for fun, so if u would like to support me, here are my wallets